Tesla CEO Musk puts $100 million jolt into quest for carbon removal

 Musk’s $100 million XPRIZE Carbon Removal is aimed at finding a viable solution for taking 1,000 tonnes out of the atmosphere annually, with potential to scale up dramatically.

-Contenders must sequester carbon for at least a hundred years.
+Contenders must have a plan to sequester carbon for at least 100 years.
 Organizers said they will get feedback by mid May and turn guidelines into rules.

 Musk has built a reputation as an industrialist focused on environmentalism, turning electric car maker Tesla into the world’s most valuable vehicle company and expanding into solar power so customers can charge their rides carbon-free.
 He had conversations about the prize with Peter Diamandis, founder and executive chairman of the XPRIZE Foundation.